Ph.D., Princeton Theological Seminary, 2008

 - American Academy of Religion

-- Recent work involving the doctrines of the Trinity and Christology
+- The doctrines of the Trinity and Christology

 - The relationship between Protestant and Roman Catholic theology